orppst/pst-gui/README.md

 Note that there is a separate [README](src/main/webui/README.md) for the client side browser application that makes up the majority of this component.

+## Optional third party software

+You will need to install `latexmk` on your local environment should you wish to test the Justifications LaTeX functionality when developing i.e., producing a PDF output of the Justifications. `latexmk` will be installed on the server for production.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: